-Dualchas Building Design was founded on the Isle of Skye in 1996 by brothers Neil and Alasdair Stephen.
+Dualchas Building Design was founded on the Isle of Skye in 1996 by brothers Neil Stephen and Alasdair Stephen.
 Architect Mary Arnold-Forster joined the practice in 1999.
 In 2012 it was renamed Dualchas Architects.

 Also part of the Dualchas architecture team are Laura McInnes, Daniel Bär, Ruaraidh Flyn, Stephane Toussaint and Jonathan Mennie as well as office manager Suzanne Gill and accounts manager Sharon Clayton.

 In February 2006 Dualchas opened a Glasgow office as the business expanded.
 From humble beginnings Dualchas has grown into a highly successful practice, offering clients an unsurpassed technical skill base rooted in broad architectural experience and the graphic, presentational and master-planning expertise of its staff.